mattetti/mattetti.github.com.old/source/_posts/2013-01-30-omniauth-and-google-apps.markdown

 On the landing page, you need to verify that the user is logged in, in this case, during the previous step, we added the email of the user to her session.
-We can therefore verify the presence if that information to confirm the authentication status.
+We can therefore verify the presence of that information to confirm the authentication status.
 If the user is authenticated, then we'll render an ERB template otherwise we'll redirect her back to the login page.